celestiaorg/docs/nodes/mainnet.md

   and a versioned constant.
 - The maximum bytes in a block, which is determined by a governance parameter and a hard-coded constant in CometBFT.
-- The amount of shares occupied by the PFB transaction share.
+- The number of shares occupied by the PFB transaction share.

 These factors can cause the maximum total blob size that can be included in one block to vary.